Spicy Crab Salad Sushi Recipe

 Prepare the rice

 Next, add the rice to a large, heavy saucepan, and pour in 1 ¾ cups of water.
-Bring it to a boil, stir the rice, then cover it, and reduce the heat to the lowest possible setting.
-Cook the rice for 20 minutes, then turn off the heat, and let it sit for 10 minutes before opening the lid.
+Bring it to a boil, stir the rice, then cover it and reduce the heat to the lowest possible setting.
+Cook the rice for 20 minutes, then turn off the heat and let it sit for 10 minutes before opening the lid.

 Now, stir the rice vinegar into the rice, then spread out the rice in a large shallow pan or bowl.
 Stir it until the rice has stopped steaming.
-You can use the rice immediately, or cover it with a clean kitchen towel, and let it sit at room temperature for several hours.
+You can use the rice immediately or cover it with a clean kitchen towel and let it sit at room temperature for several hours.

-Prepare your filling and the spicy sauce
+Prepare the spicy crab salad filling and spicy mayo

 To make the filling, pull the surimi into thin shreds with your fingers.
-It can be helpful to press a knife firmly over the length of the "crab" stick, then pull apart the individual shreds.
+It can be helpful to press a knife firmly over the length of the "crab" stick then pull apart the individual shreds.
 Alternatively, you can chop the surimi into small pieces.
-Then, cut the cucumber into long, thin sticks (aka julienne it).
+Then, cut the cucumber into long, thin sticks (a.k.a., julienne it).

 Finally, for this step, make the spicy mayo topping by stirring together 2 tablespoons of mayonnaise and 1 tablespoon Sriracha in a small bowl.
 Transfer it to a squeeze bottle for drizzling later.